Newcastle transfer news: Alexander Isak, Joao Pedro, James Maddison and more

-Newcastle transfer news: Alexander Isak, Joao Pedro, James Maddison, Martin Dubravka and more
+Newcastle transfer news: Alexander Isak to be confirmed, Joao Pedro latest, James Maddison and more

 Eddie Howe’s side are set to break their transfer record but could there be more arrivals before the deadline?